 Consistent with our commitment to ensure that the people making our products are treated with dignity and respect and work in safe and healthy conditions.

 Trutex works with our suppliers to trace the sources of cotton fibres and where appropriate we seek documentary evidence to support the transparency of our supply routes.
-All our tier 1 and a % of tier 2 suppliers have received our cotton policy and provided assurances through a self-certification process.
+All relevant tier 1 and tier 2 factories have received our cotton policy and provided assurances through a self-certification process.

 Anti-Bribery & Corruption Policy